mygazthehealer/chocos-crafting-tweaks/RECIPE.md

 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/candle.png?raw=true">

 - Output is 4 Candles (instead of 1)
-- New Recipe for Dyed Candles (can also be crafted from 1 String, 1 Honeycomb and 1 Dye)
+- New Recipe for Dyed Candles (can also be Crafted from 1 String, 1 Honeycomb and 1 Dye)

 ### Lead
 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/lead.gif?raw=true">

 - Output is 4 Lead (instead of 2)
-- New Recipe for Lead (can also be crafted from 4 String and 1 Honey Bottle)
+- New Recipe for Lead (can also be Crafted from 4 String and 1 Honey Bottle)
 <details>

 - Created "sticky" tag for Slimeball, Honey Bottle</details>